 If you want a clothesline that eats up practically no amount of space inside or outside of your home and if aesthetics if one of your priorities then a retractable clothesline might just be what you are looking for.

-This means, unlike with retractables and long fold down clotheslines, you can empty your laundry basket without moving a single step because the drying line comes to you, not the other way around.
+This means, unlike with retractable clotheslines and long fold down clotheslines, you can empty your laundry basket without moving a single step because the drying line comes to you, not the other way around.

 The only thing we do not like about standard rotary hoists is that they are not removable from the ground post and even if you manage to get that done, top assembly does not fold so you will not be able to store it properly.

-This one shares a lot of the advantages that come with the standard rotary hoist, these things also offer great capacity, performance, and convenience without having to dedicate a space in your yard just to dry clothes.
+This one shares a lot of the advantages that come with the standard rotary hoist, they offer great capacity, performance, and convenience without having to permanently dedicate a space in your yard just to dry clothes.

 This means that you basically have a portable rotary hoist that allows you to dry multiple wash loads at once while being able to regain the space it consumes when you are having margarita with friends or a barbecue.